minhcly95/riscv_machine/doc/core.md

 The `MEM` stage is not needed if the instruction is not a `MemOp` (memory operation, i.e. a `LOAD` or a `STORE`).
 This condition is conveyed by the `EXEC` stage during its turn.

-The Controller also controls when the Register File is written.
+The Controller also controls when the Register File and the CSR are written.

-As an exception, `AMO` instructions needs two `EXEC` and `MEM` phases.
+`AMO` instructions needs two `EXEC` and `MEM` phases.
 In such case, the Controller walks through the states: `FETCH`, `EXEC-0`, `MEM-0`, `EXEC-1`, `MEM-1`.
 The phase information is also passes to the `EXEC` stage.

+When a synchronous trap (an exception) happens, the Controller gets back to the `FETCH` stage and disable all writes to the Register File and the CSR, except for changes to handle the trap (setting privilege mode, updating `mcause`, `mepc`, etc.).

 ### `FETCH` Stage
 The `FETCH` stage holds the Program Counter (PC).